K-9 (film): Plot

-Jerry Lee who is one of the best police dogs who can track down any drugs in a minute.
-Even though Dooley is reluctant to work with him, so he decided to give the dog a chance.
+San Diego Police Detective Michael Dooley leaves his police car during a stakeout to contact his girlfriend, Tracy, when a helicopter attacks and destroys the car.
+At the police station, Dooley confides to his lieutenant, Byers, that the attack was likely ordered by Ken Lyman, the drug lord Dooley has been after for two years, but Dooley still insists on working alone, in spite of Byers’ attempts to get him a partner.

+Following a tip regarding an informant, Freddie, he spends the night in his personal car.
+The next morning, Dooley coerces Freddie into revealing that Lyman did order the attack and giving a tip about a warehouse where Lyman's drugs are, but its large size makes them impossible to find.
+After helping out in a tricky drug bust, Dooley asks his colleague Brannigan to loan him a K-9 to track down the drugs.
+Brannigan gets Dooley an experienced yet quirky German Shepherd named Jerry Lee.

-Dooley and Jerry Lee head to a warehouse assumed to be filled with drugs.
-When Jerry Lee ignores Dooley's orders, the workers laugh at him.
-Dooley is forced to leave after Jerry Lee finds only a marijuana joint when commanded to find drugs.
-The duo drive to a pub where Dooley stakes out Benny the Mule in an attempt to charge Lyman.
-When his cover is blown, Jerry Lee saves Dooley from a beating; with the dog's help, Dooley subdues Benny and learns the location of Lyman's next shipment.
+Dooley and Jerry Lee head to the warehouse where the search is unsuccessful - Jerry Lee initially ignores Dooley's orders, and only a marijuana joint is eventually found.
+However, at a pub where Dooley stakes out an intermediary, Benny the Mule, Jerry Lee saves Dooley when his cover is blown.
+With the dog's help, Dooley subdues Benny and learns the location of Lyman's next shipment.
 Meanwhile, Lyman kills Freddie and demands that his henchman Dillon kill Dooley before the shipment arrives.

 At Dooley's apartment, Jerry Lee steals the spotlight after Tracy accepts Dooley's story that he rescued the dog from the streets.
 The next day, Dooley and Jerry Lee bond when they eat together and spy on Lyman.
-The two are nearly killed when someone shoots at them, and the two chase the assailant to an empty building.
-Jerry Lee leads Dooley to the man, who falls to his death after a fistfight with Dooley.
+The two are nearly killed when someone shoots at them, and they chase the assailant to an empty building.
+Jerry Lee leads Dooley to the man, who falls to his death.
 In the man's car, Dooley finds a clue that leads him to an auto-dealer shop.
-There, Jerry Lee identifies a red Mercedes owned by Lyman, and Dooley learns from Halstead, the owner of the dealership, that he works for Lyman.
-Later, Jerry Lee falls in love with a poodle to the disapproval of its owner.
+There, Jerry Lee identifies a red Mercedes with drugs in it, and Dooley learns that Halstead, the owner of the dealership, works for Lyman.
+Later, Jerry Lee falls in love with a poodle, to the disapproval of its owner.